gamontal/nyt-top/README.md

 #### `section`

-Description: Returns a list of articles and associated images by section
+Description: Returns a list of articles

 **Parameters:**